Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Phase-space Action Principle for General MHD-like fluids

 \section{Phase-space Action Principle for General MHD-like fluids}

-In developing relaxed MHD (RxMHD) we follow \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} in maintaining the microscopic (holonomic) IMHD constraint \eqref{eq:rhovar} on variations in mass density $\rho$, intrinsic to the concept of fluid element, so that total mass is automatically conserved under variation.
-Also as in \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} we vary $p$ freely, and $\vec{A}$ freely within $\Omega$ but holonomically constrained on $\partial\Omega$.
-Then the above global invariants are enforced by using Lagrange multipliers, the main departure from \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} being the inclusion of the cross helicity as a constraint to couple magnetic field and fluid in the relaxation process.
+In developing relaxed MHD (RxMHD) we follow Ref.~\onlinecite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} in maintaining the microscopic (holonomic) IMHD constraint \eqref{eq:rhovar} on variations in mass density $\rho$, intrinsic to the concept of fluid element, so that total mass is automatically conserved under variation.
+Also as in Ref.~\onlinecite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} we vary $p$ freely, and $\vec{A}$ freely within $\Omega$ but holonomically constrained on $\partial\Omega$.
+Then the above global invariants are enforced by using Lagrange multipliers, the main departure from Ref.~\onlinecite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} being the inclusion of the cross helicity as a constraint to couple magnetic field and fluid in the relaxation process.

 In this section we develop a general variational principle that uses two velocity fields in representing the motion of the plasma fluid: $\vec{u}(\vec{x}, t)$, defined purely in the Eulerian picture in a given Lab frame, and $\vec{v}(\vec{x}, t|\vec{x}_0, t_0)$, the vector field of the dynamical system $\dot{\vec{x}} = \vec{v}$ that provides a Lagrangian labeling of the fluid elements.